top of page

 Some time or other, if you haven't already, you're going to feel the stinging bewilderment and frustration of being cut off from someone important to you, in your family, among your friends or colleagues.

 Maybe you made the cut, maybe the other person or people did.
 Whichever way it happened, it hurts.
 It's painful.
 And pretty much impossible to ignore, because to be cut off means there was some pattern of contact and or communication prior to the breach.
 There may have been unkind or careless words said or written as things fell apart.
-Someone may have said accusatory always or never.
+Someone may have said the accusatory always or never.

 Sometimes there is relief in the mix, and whether this eventually becomes the overall feeling or the cut off solidifies so that there is no way back, or you wish a way back but do not know how to reconnect, or you are unwilling to reach out, there are ways to understand and create more comfort or more courage .

 Hard feelings toward the other is not the only reason for cut offs.
 It can be for the pathos or sadness that proximity engenders.
 It can be because of forgetfulness, distance, time, lack of social skills, fear of saying or doing the wrong thing, fear of overtures being rebuffed.
 You could call those hard feelings toward oneself.
 Harriet Lerner in her book The Dance of Intimacy: A Woman's Guide To Courageous Acts of Change in Key Relationships (First Edition Harper and Row, January 1989) traverses all of that and more.
 She says 'We must be willing to let go of old patterns and beliefs that no longer serve us, in order to create deeper connection.'
 This is a process that can be brought to Systemic/Family Constellations to work with.
-Lerner may be seen to be speaking of couples, butnot only, as the problems and the solutions apply to all kind sof relationships, and they all have their roots in your childhood, at home with your parent(s) or caregiver(s).
+Lerner may be seen to be speaking of couples, but not only, as the problems and the solutions apply to all kinds of relationships, and they all have their roots in your childhood, at home with your parent(s) or caregiver(s).

 This winter I am offering two Saturday Constellation workshop circles, in Napier, Aotearoa-New Zealand, on 13 July, and 17 August.
 Book here to my website www.manawafamilyconstellations.com to book other workshops and private sessions online or in person.